MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-prerequisites.md

 - **Logging container**: A second container for import/export logs in the storage account.
 You must store the logs in a different container from the data container.

 > [!NOTE]
 > You can add files to the file system later from clients.
-However, files added to the original blob container after you create the file system won't be imported to the Azure Managed Lustre file system unless you [create a manual import job](create-manual-import-job.md).
+However, files added to the original blob container after you create the file system won't be imported to the Azure Managed Lustre file system unless you [create an import job](create-import-job.md).

 ### Private endpoints (optional)